vlang/rfcs/comptime.md

 # Unresolved questions

-- How would we handle generic types?
+- ~~How would we handle generic types?~~ Just use `v.ast.TypeSymbol` to handle generics
 - How would we handle imports at compile-time?
 - How would we handle calls to extenral functions?
 - How would we handle raw memory?
+- What syntax we should have for generating new types?